Known Issues and Workarounds in Cloudera Navigator Data Management

 AWS and Amazon S3

 Navigator requires stable AWS credentials for accessing S3

-Once you set up access to Amazon S3 for Navigator with a particular set of AWS credentials, Navigator requires that any future changes to AWS credentials be from the same AWS account, to avoid raising errors from the Amazon SQS (Simple Queue Service, which is used transparently by Navigator.)
+After setting up access to Amazon S3 for Navigator with a particular set of AWS credentials, Navigator requires that any future changes to AWS credentials be from the same AWS account, to avoid raising errors from the Amazon SQS (Simple Queue Service which is used transparently by Navigator.)
 Although you can change AWS account credentials in the Cloudera Manager Admin Console, trying to use different credentials with Navigator raises errors and does not succeed.

 Workaround: If a new key is provided to Navigator in Cloudera Manager, the key must belong to the same AWS account as the prior key.

 Unnamed folders on Amazon S3 are not extracted by Navigator, but the content of the folders is extracted.
 For example, a top-level folder the top level folder in the bucket has no name (for example, /bucket//folder/file), it is extracted as /bucket/folder/file.

 Implicit folders are not marked as deleted in Navigator